-RAMCloud's data model is a key-value store, with a few extensions.
+RAMCloud implements an extended key-value store as its data model.
 We chose this data model because it is general-purpose enough to support a variety of applications, yet simple enough to yield a low latency implementation.
-We tried to avoid features that limit the system's scalability.
-For example, if RAMCloud were to assign a unique sequential key to each new object in a table, it would require all insertions for the table to pass through a single server; this feature is not scalable because the overall write throughput for the table could not be increased by adding servers.
-Thus, RAMCloud does not assign unique sequential keys.
+We tried to avoid features that would limit the system's scalability.
+For example, if RAMCloud were to assign a unique sequential key to each new object in a table, it would require all insertions for the table to pass through a single server; this feature is not scalable because the overall write throughput for a single table would not increase as the table spans more and more servers (RAMCloud does not support this feature).